preactjs/preact-www/content/en/guide/v10/typescript.md

 };
 ```

-### Class components
+### Class Components

-Preact's `Component` class is typed as a generic with two generic type variables: Props and State.
-Both types default to the empty object, and you can specify them according to your needs.
+Preact's `Component` class is a [generic class](https://www.typescriptlang.org/docs/handbook/generics.html#generic-classes).
+This type has two generic type parameters which correspond Props and State.
+These generic type parameters are empty objects by default, and can be defined as follows:

 ```tsx
 // Types for props